 Diversity in India

-The geography and the history of a place plays a vital role in the life of that region.
+The geography and the history of a place play a vital role in the life of that region.
 The food or clothing system of the mountain region will be different from a region near the sea.
-Let's try to understand the diversity with the help of taking two regions of the country- Ladakh and Kerala which are situated in different parts of the country and thus will help in understanding diversity in Indian culture.
+Let's try to understand the diversity with the help of two regional examples of the country- Ladakh, and Kerala, which are situated in different parts of the country and thus will help in understanding diversity in Indian culture.

-Ladakh is the Union Territory of India which is a cold desert.
-It is covered with snow most of the year and does not receive any rainfall thus, agricultural activities are very minimum here.
-Very trees are grown here.
+Ladakh is a Union Territory of India, which is a cold desert.
+It is covered with snow most of the year and does not receive any rainfall thus, agricultural activities are very minimal here.
+Very few trees are grown here.
 People use melting snow during summer for drinking water.
-Sheep and goats are the major livestock, especially the sheep which gave precious pashmina wool.
-The shawls made up of this wool is very costly and a great source of income for the people of the region.
-Each and every family here owns cows, goats and yak-cows.
+Sheep and goats are the major livestock, especially the sheep, which gives precious pashmina wool.
+The shawls made up of this wool are very costly and a great source of income for the people of the region.
+Each and every family here owns cows, goats, and yak cows.

-Kerala is a spice state of Southern India which is located on the western side and surrounded by the Arabian Sea on one side and hills on the other side.
+Kerala is the spice state of Southern India, which is located on the western side and surrounded by the Arabian Sea on one side and hills on the other side.
 Spices of the state attract a lot of traders like Arab and Jewish traders who were the first to come here.
 St. Thomas ( the Apostle of Christ ) came here 2000 years ago and brought Christianity with him.
-Because of the number of visitors in the history, this place follows a number of religions like Hinduism, Judaism, Buddhism, Islam and Christianity.
+Because of the number of visitors in history, this place follows a number of religions like Hinduism, Judaism, Buddhism, Islam, and Christianity.
 The region has good fertility and climate for rice cultivation.
-People here used to eat rice, fish and vegetables.
-Fishing nets namely "Cheena-vala" are used here similar to Chinese nets and utensils used for frying are called "Cheenachatti".
+People here used to eat rice, fish, and vegetables.
+Fishing nets namely "Cheena-Vala" are used here, similar to Chinese nets, and utensils used for frying are called "Cheenachatti".
 It is believed that the word "cheen" comes from China.

 There are various reasons but the following are considered as the major reasons for diversity in India: